 - Project Abstract: This is a mixed-methods exploratory study of factors influencing parental concerns regarding their children’s return to play (RTP) following a sports related-concussion (SRC).
 The study participants will be the parents of adolescents (age 13-18 years) that present to the Children’s’ Hospital Colorado Concussion Program with a SRC.
 We will recruit 100 participants (parents of adolescents with SRC) to complete a quantitative survey.
 Twenty of these individuals will also be asked to participate in a qualitative, telephonic interview.
 As part of regular clinical care, all patients and parents complete a standardized intake questionnaire that includes injury mechanism and characteristics, a symptom severity scale, data about past medical and surgical history, and additional historical information.
 Permissions will be obtained to use this data.
 As part of the proposed study protocol, one parent will complete a quantitative pen and paper survey to ascertain factors associated with their child’s current injury that they expect will influence their decision to allow their child to RTP.
 This survey will also be used to gather information regarding demographics including socioeconomic status, and baseline concussion knowledge.
 The same parent will be invited to complete a qualitative, telephonic interview, delivered by our post-doctoral team member, to increase understanding regarding factors associated with the parent’s decision making about their child’s RTP.
 These quantitative and qualitative data will be analyzed to highlight parental concerns in RTP decisions, and to determine if there are any observations that warrant further study.

-- Principle Investigator: Jeffrey Hebert, PT, PhD, MSCS
+- Principal Investigator: Jeffrey Hebert, PT, PhD, MSCS

 - Project Title: Associations between persistent symptoms and balance dysfunction in Veterans with chronic mild traumatic brain injury